ArnavK-09/rps-bash/README.md

 ## 🧩 How to Play

-1. Run the script in Bash using the command ` ./rps.sh ` or `bash rps.sh `.
+1. Run the script in Bash using the command `bash rps.sh `.

 2. Choose your weapon by typing 'r' for rock, 'p' for paper, or 's' for scissors.